grame-cncm/faust/architecture/nodejs/README.md

 ```
 var dspFaustNode = new faust.DspFaustNode(); // for audio engines where the sampling rate and the buffer length are imposed (e.g., JACK, etc.)
-var dspFaustNode = new faust.DspFaustNode(44100,512); // for audio engines where the sampling rate and the buffer length are chosen by the user (e.g., Alsa, CoreAudio, etc.)
+var dspFaustNode = new faust.DspFaustNode(44100,512); // for audio engines where the sampling rate and the buffer length are chosen by the user (e.g., ALSA, CoreAudio, etc.)
 ```

 start it: